TheOdinProject/curriculum/dev_roadmap.md

 **************************  Major Roadmap  **************************
 *********************************************************************

-0.0.?: Curriculum navigation redesign
+0.1.0: Curriculum navigation redesign
 * Improve the visual heirarchy
+0.1.1:  Alpha Signup Flow
-0.0.?: Feedback mechanism
+0.1.?: Feedback mechanism
-0.0.?: Progress tracking
+0.1.?: Progress tracking
 * Signup current/next design
-0.0.?: Realtime broadcast and collaboration prompting
+0.1.?: Realtime broadcast and collaboration prompting
 * Allow flash messages to go out to all users on the curriculum
 * Allow users to see when other users are at the same section and have the collaborate / chat popup occur
 * Allow users to see when other users are nearby to them for the same functionality